tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 Additionally, while device build provided adequate short-term durability as a prototype, a weatherproof, impact-resistant enclosure is necessary for longer-term use.
 Future iterations could also integrate a companion app, mapping shot statistics to court locations, elevating Swish from a shot tracker to a training tool.

-Despite these limitation, this project provides a proof-of-concept to show that edge-based acoustic classification is a viable alternative to existing shot tracking technologies and demonstrates a user-friendly pipeline for its implementation.
+Despite these limitations, this project provides a proof-of-concept to show that edge-based acoustic classification is a viable alternative to existing shot tracking technologies and demonstrates a user-friendly pipeline for its implementation.

 ## Bibliography
 1. Cleary, T. J., & Zimmerman, B. J. (2001).
 Self-regulation differences during athletic practice by experts, non-experts, and novices.
 Journal of applied sport psychology, 13(2), 185-206.